-Have you tried African Carnival?
+Have you tried Carnival ( African Carnival )?
 Tell us what you think!

 From the Shanti Tea Canada Blog

-That tea with the funny-spelled name - by Shanti Tea
+That tea with the funny-spelled name - by Richard Isaac

 ROY-bus.
 Though it make not look like it, next time you walk into your favorite tea shop, it’s the right way to ask for a cup of that yummy “rooibos” stuff.
 But the way you say it’s just the start—Rooibos, that deliciously sweet herbal blend that seems to be cropping up at every tea (and now, coffee!) shop has got a pretty sweet story, too.